Medieval times (1100 – 1537 AD)

 The Avaldsnes Royal Manor project, lead by the University in Oslo, excavated the ruins from June to October 2017.
 The excavations show that it is the main building of the medieval royal residence that has been found.

-Approx. 25 m of the building is uncovered outside the cemetery, but it continues towards the St Olaf’s church where strong walls of a gate tower has been uncovered inside the cemetery.
+Approx. 25 m of the building is uncovered outside the cemetery, but it continues towards the St Olaf’s church where strong walls of a fortified tower has been uncovered inside the cemetery.

 The building had three floors built in stone, included the cellar.
 The cellar was used as a storage room, probably to store goods received from both taxation and trade.
 Trade was important, and we know that the royal estate owned a ship called Avaldsnesbussen that sailed to England and traded on behalf of the king.

 On the second floor, there were kitchens, workshops and working rooms.
 On the third floor was the representative hall and other rooms used by the king when he was at Avaldsnes.
-The building ends in a high gate tower.
-This was the main entrance to the royal manor.
+The building ends in a fortified tower.

 In addition to host royal residence and administration, the main building had defence features.
 The tower was 2 m wider than the building itself.
 That made the defenders able to shoot attackers who managed to reach the walls.
 It is possible that the church’s high west tower also originally had loopholes for use against attackers.
 From the tower a covered passageway in two floors, leads up to the chancel.